wenzhengjiang/Toys/SMatrix/README.md

 ## The Sparse Matrix Library

-A Sparse matrix Class with resource control support and normal operations
+A Sparse matrix Class implemented for learning  resource control in C++.

 ## Examples